If you’re here to learn how to make money blogging, then you’re in the right place.

 Having each of these components will ensure that you remain successful, and continue to grow your traffic as you start monetizing your content.

-Here on my blog, every piece of content I publish somehow comes back to the overarching niche of building a side business.
+Here on my blog, every piece of content I publish somehow comes back to the overarching niche of building a side blogging business (and ultimately teaching readers how to make money blogging).

 This niche still gives me room to travel in a lot of different directions, while still staying on message with my 100+ podcast episodes and long-form articles I've written over the years.